ITM360-S19/ITM360-Public/C01/README.md

 Within GitHub, I've created an organization for ITM360 programming for managers, and within this, a number of different "repos" (repositories - a term we will cover later) that will hold content for assignments, tests, and class notes.

-You will be able to access all of this course content once you create your GitHub account (this will be an exercise that you will do next class).
-For now, you should be able to access class0 content from here https://github.com/ITM360/ITM360-Public,
+You will not be able to access all of this course content until you create your GitHub account and are invited to join the organization/class (this will be an exercise that you will do next class).
+For now, you should be able to access class01 content from here https://github.com/ITM360/ITM360-Public .

 # Introduction to Programming (and Python)